stackotter/swift-cross-ui/README.md

 ### Running examples on other backends

-All examples use `GtkBackend` by default but you can override this using the `SCUI_BACKEND` environment variable like so;
+All of the examples use `DefaultBackend`, so when building the examples you can simply set the `SCUI_DEFAULT_BACKEND` environment variable to try out the various backends (limited of course by the compatibility of the various backends with your operating system).

 ```
-SCUI_BACKEND=QtBackend swift run CounterExample
+SCUI_DEFAULT_BACKEND=QtBackend swift run CounterExample
 ```

 ## Documentation